-In light of the recent COVID-19 pandemic and after careful consideration, the board of directors determined to hold a virtual annual meeting this year in order to protect the health and safety of our stockholders, employees, directors and community.
+In light of the ongoing COVID-19 pandemic and after careful consideration, the board of directors determined to hold a virtual annual meeting again this year in order to protect the health and safety of our stockholders, employees, directors and community.
 We are committed to ensuring that stockholders will be afforded the same rights and opportunities to participate as they would at an in-person meeting.
-In order to attend the virtual Annual Meeting and vote your shares, you must register in advance at www.proxydocs.com/AVRO prior to the deadline of June 2, 2020 at 5:00 pm Eastern Time.
-There will not be a physical meeting.
+In order to attend the virtual Annual Meeting and vote your shares, you must register in advance at www.proxydocs.com/AVRO prior to the deadline of June 6, 2022 at 5:00 p.m.
+Eastern Time.
+There will not be an in-person meeting.